 Rustic lodging lacks luxury feel

 The biggest draw of Dunton Hot Springs Resort is spelled out in its name: Hot springs hold court here, and the property offers five distinct ways to experience the bicarbonate water, which is said to help improve circulation.
 Magnesium in the springs reportedly converts blood sugar to energy which in turn results in healthy skin.
-Honeymooners may not really need an extra glow, but nonetheless, partaking in the restored 19th century bathhouse or in the pool just outside makes for a particularly relaxing stay.
-There is an incredible number of stars in this stretch of sky, which is why a nighttime soak is our favorite.

 Back at the cabin—rustic-elegant in design and decor—you can marvel at the work that went into these restored log cabins.
 But don’t get too comfortable, for the Saloon and Dance Hall are where the real party starts.